-This exhibition will feature over twenty wall-mounted steel sculptures, illustrating the development of a conceptual idea, by the contemporary artist Larry Kagan.
+This exhibition will feature twenty-eight wall-mounted steel sculptures, illustrating the development of a conceptual idea, by the contemporary artist Larry Kagan.
 An exhibiting artist whose work has been collected and shown by museums and galleries worldwide, Kagan is also a faculty member of the art department of Rensselaer Polytechnic Institute in Troy, New York.

 Larry Kagan: Lying Shadows is organized by The Hyde Collection.
-The exhibition will be accompanied by a fully-illustrated catalogue with an essay on the artist's work by Dr. Roberto Casati, author of The Shadow Club published by Alfred A. Knopf, New York (2003), and an interview with Larry Kagan by Erin B. Coe, The Hyde’s Chief Curator.
+The exhibition will be accompanied by a fully-illustrated catalogue with an essay by Dr. Roberto Casati, author of The Shadow Club published by Alfred A. Knopf, New York (2003), and an interview with Larry Kagan by Erin B. Coe, The Hyde’s Chief Curator.

 Image: Larry Kagan (American, b.
 1946), Shadow Puppet II, 2007, steel and shadow, 42 x 25 x 8 1/2 in.